 For instance, the entity proposes two sorts of Gins, the first is simply baptized Thompson’s Gin, made from the maceration of fifteen natural ingredients, including Aquitaine Caviar, peaches and of course the unmistakable grape distillation.
 This distilled floral and aromatic Gin includes lemony notes doubled with a notable presence of juniper, exactly suiting for any kind of cocktails, such as the classic Gin Tonic.

 The second item is considered as the Gin du Sommelier, matured in specific barrels from the Château Labouade, located in Sauternes.
 Packed in numbered bottles, surmounted by a gracious glass stopper, bringing the light inside the solution, this round but intense distillate offers structured herbal and tasty notes.
 Furthermore, this spirit is described as “elegant and intense, with a silky texture, its complex spicy notes bring originality and length, whether you taste it pure, in a cocktail or within your favorite Gin & Tonic formula”, admits Andreas Larsson, a former World Best Sommelier.

 We stay in Bordeaux, exploring another distillery, the Moon Harbour.
 Based in a former German WWII bunker.
 This recent project, refers to the famous crescent moon drawing the Garonne river, at the entrance of the city.
 This shape is so emblematic, that it also appears on its coat of arms!

-It’s a proper way to remind you that in the past times, on the cobblestone docks of the aptly named Port de la Lune, the Bordeaux berths waited to be loaded at night, on departing ships (photo credits: Moon Harbour).
+It’s a proper way to remind you that in the past times, on the cobblestone docks of the aptly named Port de la Lune, the Bordeaux berths waited to be loaded at night, on the upcoming departing merchant vessels (photo credits: Moon Harbour).

 The Moon Harbour adventure started with the help of a recognized craftsman from Bordeaux, Jean-Louis Stupfler, designer of his homonym alambics, also used by many distillers above; as well as plenty of famous local winehouses, notably specialists in Sauternes.
 A collective work which proves that in terms of human skills, good assemblies also count.